arineng/rdap_bootstrap_server/README.md

 ### Configuration Setup Type 1 Example

-Do not thing and let the server use the bootstrap files that ship with it.
+Do nothing and let the server use the bootstrap files that ship with it.

 ### Configuration Setup Type 2 Example